 The most recommended locking app for this purpose is AppLock.
-There are a few apps called AppLock on the Google Play store, and you’d be fine with any of them, but the one we’ve seen most often, and like the best, is the free AppLock made by SuperTools.
+There are a few apps called AppLock on the Google Play Store, and you’d be fine with most of them, but the one we’ve seen most often, and like the best, is the free AppLock made by SuperTools.

 Using AppLock, or any locking app, is pretty simple:

 - Open the app, and when prompted, input a password to use with individual apps.
 Make sure it’s not the same as the passcode you use to lock your phone.